chrislu2234/INF312-Repository/README.md

 # INF312-Repository
-A Repository for all INF312 Related Work
+A Repository for all INF312 Related Work.